Ron Oden

 Ron Oden (born March 21, 1950) is an American politician.
 In November 2003, he was elected the first gay African-American mayor of Palm Springs, California, after serving eight years on the city council.
-He became the first Black openly gay man to be a mayor of a U.S. city.
+He became the first Black openly gay man elected mayor of a U.S. city.
 He was also "the first gay African-American elected to lead a California city."
 (Note: "The awards are presented annually to individuals who bring awareness to and further the causes of lesbian, gay, bisexual and transgender communities.
 This year's six recipients include a former mayor, a teacher, a retired Army Master Sergeant, and a veteran drag performer.")
 In December 2017, Palm Springs elected "America's first all-LGBTQ city council."

 Biography

 Early life and education

 Oden was born on March 21, 1950, in Detroit, Michigan, and grew up in Los Angeles, California.
-He attended Oakwood University in Huntsville, Alabama, earning a Bachelor of Arts in History, Sociology, and Theology.
-He also went on to earn a Master of Arts degree in Theology at Andrews University in Berrien Springs, Michigan, as well as a Master of Arts Degree in Ethnic Studies at the University at Albany, SUNY.
+He attended Oakwood University in Huntsville, Alabama, earning a Bachelor of Arts in history, sociology, and theology.
+He also went on to earn a Master of Arts degree in theology at Andrews University in Berrien Springs, Michigan, as well as a Master of Arts degree in ethnic studies at the University at Albany, SUNY.
 He is an ordained Seventh-day Adventist minister, who resigned shortly before entering politics.